andy31lewis/brySVG/README.md

 ### canvas.MouseMode = MouseMode.EDIT
 Clicking on a shape causes "handles" to be displayed, which can be used to edit the shape.
 (For Bezier shapes there are also "control handles" to control the curvature.)
 In this mode, `canvas.Tool` will normally be set to `select`.
+While a shape is selected, pressing the `DEL` key on the keyboard will delete the shape.
 `canvas.SelectedShape` is the shape curently being edited.
 Use `canvas.DeSelectShape()` to stop editing a shape and hide the handles.

 ### canvas.MouseMode = MouseMode.NONE